spwhitton/srem/README.md

 #### On Microsoft Windows

-This command should set the scheduled task:
+This command should set the scheduled tasks:

-    schtasks /Create /SC MINUTE /TN srem /TR "C:\path\to\srem.exe --cron"
+    schtasks /Create /SC MINUTE /TN srem /TR "C:\path\to\srem.exe --cron" schtasks /Create /SC HOURLY /MO 2 /TN srem-refresh /TR "C:\path\to\srem.exe --refresh-emacs"

-To get rid of the command prompt window that momentarily flashes up every time the command is run, open the scheduled tasks manager, find the srem task and open its properties, and select "Run whether user is logged on or not".
+To get rid of the command prompt window that momentarily flashes up every time the commands are run, open the scheduled tasks manager, find the srem tasks and open their properties, and select "Run whether user is logged on or not".

 ## Building